-HAWC will perform criminal background checks through local law enforcement for all adult household members.
-If the results of the criminal background check indicate there may have been past criminal activity, but the results are inconclusive, HAWC may request a fingerprint card and will request information from the National Crime Information Center (NCIC).
+If the results of the criminal background check indicate there may have past criminal activity, but the results are inconclusive, HAWC will request a fingerprint card and will request information from the National Crime Information Center (NCIC).

 HAWC is required to perform criminal background checks necessary to determine whether any household member is subject to a lifetime registration requirement under a state sex offender program in the state where the housing is located, as well as in any other state where a household member is known to have resided [24 CFR 960.204(a)(4)].